 How common is high blood pressure in people with diabetes?

-In the UK, about half of all people aged over 65, and about 1 in 4 of all middle-aged adults, have high blood pressure (hypertension).
+In the UK, about 1 in 4 of people have high blood pressure (hypertension).
 It is less common in younger adults.
 High blood pressure is more common in people with diabetes.
 Around 3 in 10 people with type 1 diabetes and around 8 in 10 people with type 2 diabetes develop high blood pressure at some stage.

 People with diabetes are more at risk of developing high blood pressure if they: